 As well as these types of accidents, claims can also be made for illness and injury caused by harmful substance exposure, hearing loss, chemical burns and vibration injuries.

 Offices may seem like one of the safest environments to work in, but they are certainly not exempt when it comes to workplace accidents.
-Injuries sustained in offices can range from minor injuries to very serious, life-changing issues.
+Injuries sustained in office accidents can range from minor injuries to very serious, life-changing issues.

 The most common accidents that occur within offices include:

 - Slips, falls and trips over obstructions and wet floors